Field Quality Monitors

-Field Quality monitors offer an easy way to define an alert condition on a field metric like % null, % unique, etc. Unlike Field Health monitors, which rely on Machine Learning models to surface anomalies based on historical patterns, Field Quality monitors ensure any alert condition breach will immediately trigger an Incident.
+Field Quality rules offer an easy way to define an alert condition on a field metric like % null, % unique, etc. Unlike Field Health rules, which rely on Machine Learning models to surface anomalies based on historical patterns, Field Quality rules ensure any alert condition breach will immediately trigger an Incident.

 - Visit the Catalog page for the table with the field in question